shiningzhang0926/CSE522_Project/README.md

 [ResManager] Program (./test_increase) killed by signal 16 [ResManager] ResManager exits.
 ```

+### (TODO) 4.
+Request for statistics
+We will add another option to allow the user to request the current memory usage and print the statistics in the terminal.

 ## Authors
 William Hsaio, Ruiqi Wang, Shining Zhang created for the course project of